mist64/cbmbus_doc/3 Commodore DOS.md

 (Unless otherwise mentioned, arguments for all commands are ASCII.)

-The `INITIALIZE` command is only useful on classic 5.25" devices, where it works around the risk of not invalidating the cache after swapping a disk.
+The `INITIALIZE` command is only useful on classic 5.25" devices.
+These had trouble detecting the user swapping a disk, so this command makes sure the disk metadata cache is invalidated.

 The `VALIDATE` command is a simple check-disk function that will make sure the "block availability map" is consistent with other on-disk data structures.
 It is recommended on a disk that contains a file that has not been closed after writing.

 The `NEW` command will create a new filesystem.
 On removable media if an "ID" is specified, it will do a low-level format before.
 There is no way to specify the disk format in drives that support multiple formats.
-A Commodore 8250, which can also disks in 8050 format, will always write the 8250 format.
+For instance, a Commodore 8250, which can also read and write existing disks in 8050 format, will always write the 8250 format.
+(The Burst API allows more fine-grained formatting settings.)

-On units with multiple drives or partitioning support, the `COPY` command can also copy files between media, while on all other units, it can only duplicate files.
+On units with multiple media, the `COPY` command can also copy files between media, while on all other units, it can only duplicate files.
 In either case, it can concatenate several files into one.

 The `DUPLICATE` command and the `COPY` variant that copies all files are only supported on units with multiple drives.
 They do not work on partitions.